If affirmative action ends, college admissions may be changed forever - The Boston Globe

 If the court rules as expected, the class admitted for the fall of 2024 will look quite different, education officials said.

-“We will see a decline in students of color attending college before we see an increase again,” said Angel B. Pérez, the CEO of the National Association for College Admission Counseling.
+“We will see a decline in students of color attending college before we see an increase again,” said Angel B. Pérez, the chief executive of the National Association for College Admission Counseling.
 “We will be missing an entire generation.”

 Granger, who also serves as president of the association for college admission counseling, expects changes even at the community college level.
 Citing drops in applications after statewide bans on affirmative action in Michigan and California, he said some students from underrepresented groups may simply not apply.